Thanks for visiting Free Tours by Foot New York!

 Although a quick trip can take anywhere from 15-30 minutes, some guests may want to set aside a little more time to experience the memorial.

-There are also several additional monuments nearby which are directly related to the events of 9/11, so you may want to ensure that you have at least 1 hour to see everything.
+There are also several additional monuments nearby that are directly related to the events of 9/11, so you may want to ensure that you have at least 1 hour to see everything.

 This is the exact time it will take you to complete our audio walking tour of the memorial and surrounding area.